wpengine/faustjs/docs/DEVELOPMENT.md

     - After creating a WordPress site for Codeception, save a database dump as `tests/_data/dump.sql`.
 This database dump will be reimported into the the test WordPress site after every test.
 4. Copy `.env.testing.example` to `.env.testing`.
     - Edit the `.env.testing` file with your test WordPress site information.
-5. In a separate shell window, start chromedriver
-    - `./bin/chromedriver --url-base=/wd/hub`
-6. Run codeception acceptance tests.
+5. Run codeception acceptance tests.
     - `vendor/bin/codecept run acceptance`

 ### Browser testing documentation